-Lloyd's of London is a meeting place for insurance brokers and underwriters.
-Brokers buy coverage on behalf of their clients from underwriters employed by insurance syndicates.
-The syndicates function like small insurance companies, issuing policies and paying claims.
+Established in a coffee house in 1662, Lloyd's of London is a marketplace for buyers and sellers of insurance.
+Insurance brokers buy coverage on behalf of their clients from underwriters employed by Lloyd's syndicates.
+Each syndicate functions like a small insurance company, issuing policies and paying claims.

-While Lloyd's provides insurance for many run-of-the-mill business activities, the organization has a reputation for insuring unusual risks.
-Some of the most bizarre things Lloyd's has insured over the years are described on the company's website.
-Some examples are outlined below.
+While Lloyd's insures many run-of-the-mill business activities, it has a reputation for insuring unusual risks.
+Some of the most bizarre things the syndicates have insured over the years are described on Lloyd's website.
+Here are some examples.

-- Crossed Eyes: Ben Turpin was a cross-eyed American actor and comedian in silent films.
-The actor considered his eyes to be his trademark feature so he insured them for $25,000.
-The policy provided payment only if his eyes became uncrossed.
-He eyes remained crossed so no payment was ever made.
+- Crossed Eyes.
+Ben Turpin was a cross-eyed American actor and comedian in silent films.
+The actor considered his eyes his trademark feature so he insured them for $25,000.
+The policy provided payment only in the event his eyes became uncrossed.
+That never happened so Lloyd's never made any payments under the policy.

-- Nose: A Dutch winemaker named Ilja Gort has a very keen sense of smell.
-Mr. Gort contends that his nose can sniff out millions of different scents.
-He considers his sense of smell so critical to his wine making abilities that he has insured it under a Lloyd's policy for 5 million euros.
+- Nose.
+The actor Jimmy Durante insured his famous schnoz under a LLoyd's policy for $140,000.
+Ilja Gort, a Dutch winemaker, has also insured his nose (or rather, his sense of smell).
+Mr. Gort claims that his nose is so sensitive he can sniff out millions of different scents.
+Because his sense of smell is critical to his wine-making abilities, he has insured it under a Lloyd's policy.

-- Smile: GlaxoSmithKline, a pharmaceutical company, hired America Ferrera, an American actress, to promote a tooth whitening product the company manufactures.
-The actress promotes the product with her smile.
-To protect its investment, GlaxoSmithKline has insured the actress' smile under a policy it purchased from Lloyd's.
+- Smile.
+GlaxoSmithKline, a pharmaceutical company, hired America Ferrera, an American actress, to promote a tooth whitening product the company manufactures.
+The actress promoted the product with her smile.
+To protect its investment, GlaxoSmithKline insured the actress' smile under a policy it purchased from Lloyd's.